Unique Among Birds

 Many cultures have associated the following attributes to the owl:

 intuition, messages, mysticism, mystery, unconscious, silent observation

 The owl’s gift of heightened senses enables it to see through deception, external appearances and illusion and to discover hidden truths.

 If you are drawn to owls or owl symbolism, you may have this same ability to uncover secrets.
-People may feel uneasy around you, as if you are able to see through pretence.
+People may feel uneasy around you, as if you are able to see through pretense.
 The owl also teaches us to acknowledge the dark side of our personality, and in that darkness we may find food for growth.